cyberconcepts/loops/integrator/README.txt

    (u'programming_zope_zope3.txt', u'zope3', 'fullpath')]

 We may update the collection after having changed the storage params.
-This should also the settings for existing objects if they still can be found.
+This should also change the settings for existing objects if they still can be found.

   >>> import os